Zao Xiang Fangzhuan (Jujube)

 Shu Puer Brick 200g 2000

-A stellar example of the fruity dried jujube date fragrance that develops over time in high quality large leaf shu puer.
+A stellar example of the fruity dried jujube date fragrance that develops over time in large leaf shu puer.
 Stored at carefully controlled high temperature and humidity for two decades, this tea has developed a rich sweet flavor.

 - Tea Origin